 Delivery authority CERTUM QDA provides services in accordance with the requirements defined in the regulations issued on the basis of the Art.
-16, $\int 3$ of the Act of 17 February 2005 on Informatization of Operation of Entities Performing Public Tasks (Journal of Laws No. 64, item 565, as ammended) and the Art.
-391, $\int .2$ of the the Code of Administrative Procedure (Journal of Laws 2000 No. 98, item 1071, as ammended).
+16, § 3 of the Act of 17 February 2005 on Informatization of Operation of Entities Performing Public Tasks (Journal of Laws No. 64, item 565, as ammended).
 CERTUM QDA ensures that:

-- it uses operational procedures and security management procedures that prevent any possibility of forgery of the receipt or submission status tokens (including official tokens), - it uses parameters of cryptographic algorithms in accordance with requirements defined in the Appendix 3 (Requirements for encryption algorithms) of the Regulation of the Council of Ministers of 7 August 2002 on determining the technical and organizational conditions for qualified certification service providers, certification policies for qualified certificates issued by these entities and the technical conditions for secure devices for the creation and verification of electronic signatures (Journal of Law 2002, No. 128 item 1094), - it issues evidences of receipt (including official evidences of receipt) only after verification of data authenticity of received electronic document, its formal correctness and only after CERTUM has delivered it in such place from which it will be available for recipient, - it issues evidences of submission (including official evidences of submission) only after verification of data authenticity of received electronic document, its formal correctness and only after CERTUM has delivered it in the user's telecommunication system, this notification is not a confirmation of formal correctness of such document.
+- it uses operational procedures and security management procedures that prevent any possibility of forgery of the receipt or submission status tokens (including official tokens), - it uses parameters of cryptographic algorithms in accordance with requirements defined in the ETSI TS 119 312 Electronic Signatures and Infrastructures (ESI); Cryptographic Suites, - it issues evidences of receipt (including official evidences of receipt) only after verification of data authenticity of received electronic document, its formal correctness and only after CERTUM has delivered it in such place from which it will be available for recipient, - it issues evidences of submission (including official evidences of submission) only after verification of data authenticity of received electronic document, its formal correctness and only after CERTUM has delivered it in the user's telecommunication system, this notification is not a confirmation of formal correctness of such document.